MachinisteWeb/node-atlas/README.en.md

 and the following set of files:

 ```
-├─ HTML/
+├─ assets/
 │  ├─ stylesheets/
 │  │  └─ common.css
 │  └─ javascript/
 │     └─ common.js
-└─ engine/
+├─ serverless/
 ├─ variations/
 │  ├─ fr-fr/
 │  │  └─ index.json
 │  └─ en/
 │     └─ index.json
 ├─ views/
 │  └─ index.htm
 └─ webconfig.json
 ```

-To address *http://localhost/* will show a list of pages your site components (with **enableIndex** set to **true**).
+With `node <path/to/>node-atlas/ --browse`, to address *http://localhost/* will show a list of pages your site components (with **enableIndex** set to **true**).

-It will do more than, once your work is done, enjoy your HTML site in the folder:
+It will do more than, once `--generate` was used, enjoy your HTML site in the folder:

 ```
-└─ HTML/
+┊┉
+├─ serverless/
-   ├─ stylesheets/
+│  ├─ stylesheets/
-   │  └─ common.css
+│  │  └─ common.css
-   ├─ javascript/
+│  ├─ javascript/
-   │  └─ common.js
+│  │  └─ common.js
-   ├─ cv.html
+│  ├─ cv.html
-   └─ en/
+│  └─ en/
-      └─ cv.html
+│     └─ cv.html
+┊┉
 ```

+*Note : If* ***serverlessRelativePath*** *is not present in "webconfig.json", default folder for generated files is* ***serverless/***. ***serverlessRelativePath*** *is useful only to change the name/path of directory.*